TheAjayGurjar/Hangman/README.md

-# SIMBT_03
+# Hangman
 Hangman game using java.
-Simplbyte internship task 3.